 Central Repository (Liberty and Streamed Lectures)

 The central repository for digitised copyright materials required for student course work at AC is Liberty.
 The Liberty repository is to be administered by the College Library.
 A second repository may be used for the storage of streamed lectures, which may include foreign copyright content.
-The Online Campus Director is responsible for the administration of this repository.
+The Director of Digital Learning is responsible for the administration of this repository.
 Additional repositories may be authorised as required.

 Rights Management Information